 - We should pursue binding agreements to reduce global greenhouse gas emissions to a scientifically-based safe level.

-- Aotearoa New Zealand should work towards a legally binding, enforceable ban on all whaling and broaden the International Whaling Commission’s mandate to include dolphins.
+- We should oppose all whaling and harvesting of endangered marine species while working to broaden the International Whaling Commission’s mandate to include dolphins.

 Trade should be fair and environmentally sustainable